Dining | Surveys | Trains | Programs for Businesses

 S&H reserves the right to terminate any membership if that member has been inactive for a period of 24 consecutive months.
 A member shall be considered "Inactive" for such time as the member has not engaged in either any greenpoint earning or spending transaction.
 Upon termination of an inactive account, the accrued greenpoints will be cancelled.

 Amtrak Amtrak strikes again!.
-Without any prior warning, Amtrak has posted in its terms and conditions for points to miles transfers the following:
+Without any prior warning, Amtrak limits transfer of its points:

 Caution: From the terms and conditions of the program: